niosoulmusic/booky/README.md

 i will add more features in the next version of it to demonstrate microservices metodologies and patterns.

+NOTE : please update redis address in application.properties with your own

 The project is based on a small bookmarks web service with both rest apis & ui components which uses the following technologies: